kerokenn/SOC-LEVEL-1-Pathway/README.md

 ### 🔍 Key Concepts to Learn

-* Learn more about SOC alerts and build a systematic approach to efficiently triaging them.
+* Learned more about SOC alerts and build a systematic approach to efficiently triaging them.
+From investigating the ticket, to assigning its severity then closing the ticket after giving a verdict based on research on the details presented in the scenario.
 * SOC structure (Tier 1, Tier 2, Tier 3)
 * Daily duties of SOC analysts
 * Alert triage workflow